Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Irreducibility, unirationality and uniruledness of moduli spaces

+Note that, as before, if $S$ is an Enriques surface that is the normalization of a sextic $\Sigma \in \mathcal{S}$ containing a pair $(F,F')$ of elliptic curves as above, then $\{E_1,E_2,E_3, F, F'\}$ is a simple isotropic set on $S$, where we still denote by $F$ and $F'$ the respective strict transforms of $F$ and $F'$ in $S$.
+Since such isotropic sets of irreducible curves exist on an unnodal Enriques surface, we have that each $\F_{0i}$ is non--empty.

 \begin{lemma} The family $\F_{0i}$ is irreducible, uniruled and $(14-i)$-dimensional and each pair $(F,F') \in \F_{0i}$ is contained in a linear system $\mathcal{S}_{F+F'}$ of Enriques sextics of dimension at least $i-1$.
-If $(F,F') \in \F_{0i}$ is contained in an Enriques sextic $\Sigma$ whose normalization $S$ is an Enriques surface, then $\mathcal{S}_{F+F'}$ has dimension exactly $i-1$, unless $F+F'$ is contained in only \emph{nodal} Enriques sextics (that is, Enriques sextics whose normalizations contain smooth rational curves). \end{lemma}
+If $(F,F') \in \F_{0i}$ is contained in an Enriques sextic $\Sigma$ whose normalization $S$ is an Enriques surface, then $\mathcal{S}_{F+F'}$ has dimension exactly $i-1$, unless $F+F'$ is contained in only {\em nodal} Enriques sextics (that is, Enriques sextics whose normalizations are nodal). \end{lemma}

 \begin{proof} We have a natural dominant map $q:\F_{0i} \to \F_1 \x (\PP^3)^{\vee}$ sending the pair $(F,F')$ to $F' \in \F_1$ and the plane $\Pi_F$ spanned by $F$ in $(\PP^3)^{\vee}$.